9brada6/tabs-with-posts/development.md

 ## ✅ Todo

+- Enqueue the scripts/css only on the pages they need in the backend.
-- Make sure that CodeMirror will not interact with other CodeMirrors.
+- Make sure that Pickr does not interact with other Pickrs.
+Maybe encapsulate in the global.
-- Make the default component tabs collapsible, to not show them, the options will appear to not be so many.
+- Make the default component tabs collapsible?, to not show them, the options will appear to not be so many.

 - Add more order by options in query_settings "order posts by" collapsible.
 - Add more notes on order by options in query_settings.